Tag Archives: professional

 Can you use the Canon G9 for a Fashion Shoot?

 This is a very interesting video by Photoshop Retouching & Photography Tutorial Videos.
 However it does not surprise me that much as I used the G9 for some art nude, but just shows how versatile this little point and shoot is, as a backup for a photojournalist or as a stand alone camera.
+Continue reading Can you use the Canon G9 for a Fashion Shoot?

 Photojournalist uses G9 for assignment

-There is a great post on Strobist for the Canon G9 users on how to get the most out of your G9 using flash and how they used a G9 shooting for an assignment.
+There is a great post on Strobist for the G9 users on how to get the most out of your G9 using flash and how they used a G9 shooting for an assignment.

 It is no wonder that many PJ’s are now using the G9 as it is a pocket size DSLR.
 Heck you can even use Nikon speedlights with this baby so why wouldn’t you buy a G9